-III.
-Paul asks for acceptance
+IV.
+Paul asks for Philemon to accept Onesimus

 Biblical acceptance transcends the natural response of man.
 It asks for a "supernatural" attitude - one that would have to come from God.
-It's not an automatic reaction, it is an act of the will when directly led by the Holy Spirit.
+It is not an automatic reaction, it is an act of the will when directly led by the Holy Spirit.

-Such acceptance involves understanding that:
+V. That kind of acceptance involves understanding that: